c3-e/jep/README.md

 To run the c3server tests that exercise the `(C3)JepInterface` features, run `./c3-jep test`.

-If you want the version of `jep` currently installed in the `jep_dev` environment to be used for all embedded actions in a locally running `v8` c3server, set the enviroment variable `JEP_DEV_MODE=True` in the terminal/IDE that will run the c3 server.
+If you want the version of `jep` currently installed in the `jep_dev` environment to be used for all embedded actions in a locally running `v8` c3server, set the environment variable `JEP_DEV_MODE=True` in the terminal/IDE that will run the c3 server.

+**NOTE**: For all tests (including debugging and profiling), please ensure that your `C3_SERVER_ROOT` environment variable is correctly set to point to the root directory of your local v8 c3server repo.

 ## C3 Contributions